agausmann/polybius/README.md

 - Mimic some of the basic features of [QMK](https://qmk.fm), such as layering and custom keycodes.
-And to some extent, make keymaps easy to make if you have prior experience working with QMK at the low level. **Anti-goal: KBForge is not intended to have complete feature parity with QMK or be a replacement for QMK.**
+And to some extent, make keymaps easy to make if you have prior experience working with QMK at the low level. **Anti-goal: Polybius is not intended to have complete feature parity with QMK or be a replacement for QMK.**